 - Contact (non-consensual contact with the individual or his/her effects, such as clothing)

-- Harm/Damages (the battery caused actual injuries, not limited to just physical harm)
+- Harm (the battery caused actual harm meaning physical, mental, or emotional, not limited to just physical harm)

 For a tortuous battery to occur, the requisite intent is merely to touch or make contact without consent.
 It need not be an intention to do wrong and the wrongdoer need not intend to cause the particular harm that occurs.
 Non-consensual touching is all that is required.